Symposium 7: WASHing away inequalities

 The goal of the two-and-a-half day symposium was to introduce outstanding researchers and innovators (aproximately 0-20 years post-doc, or equivalent experience in industry) to each other, and through this interaction facilitate collaboration in engineering for development, the transfer of new techniques and approaches across disciplinary boundaries and the establishment of contacts among the next generation of engineering leaders.

 The event was made up of three multidisciplinary and interactive workshop-style sessions that explored the overall theme of WASHing away inequalities.

 Each session focused on a sub-topic of the overarching theme, with relevant experts chairing the sessions to lead discussions.
 The sub-themes were:

 Infrastructure: What is the best way to optimise resources and to ensure resilient systems?

 Design: Can creative design help water and sanitation engineering?

 Implementation: How can we reconcile communal elements of WASH services with personal preferences and needs?

-To ensure there is a balance of formal and informal networking opportunities, social activities are organised.
+To ensure there is a balance of formal and informal networking opportunities, social activities were organised.